scriptrdotio/howto/remote/invoke_rest_api.md

 var resp = http.request(requestParams);
 if (resp.status == "200") {

-  // lets parse the body of the response var bookList = JSON.parse(resp.body);
+  // let's parse the body of the response var bookList = JSON.parse(resp.body);
+  return bookList;
 }

-return bookList;
+// ... more code

 ```

 ## How to issue a GET request with parameters

 - Open your [workspace](https://www.scriptr.io/workspace) and create a new script
 - In this example we invoke send an id parameter to an API operation that returns the book that matches the provided ID
+- Notice that we are specifying the url, method and headers properties

 ```
 var http = require("http");